 We are perhaps the product of the language of an “otherness” into which we are born, as it is referred to in Lacanian psychoanalysis 6.
 According to humanist psychotherapist Erich Fromm, we are an expression of the dominant social character 7 over which we have little conscious choice.

 The Performatist As A Self-Creative Being

 Every month I publish a new lengthy and in-depth article on the art and science of human performance.
 Topics include creativity, behaviour, performance, daily work, and the self.
-Enter your details to get it to your inbox plus your invite to Peak: the community for people dedicated to peak performance.
+Subscribe to get it to your inbox plus your invite to Peak: the community for people dedicated to peak performance.